ArgjendFejzulahi/Master-Thesis-Experiments/README.md

 ## Run experiments

 Here are the commands to run the specific experiments.
-The numbering is to be understood as the specific section thereby experiment in the masterthesis.
-The results are all saved in the results folder.
-There you can find Jupyter Notebooks for visualizaton as well as instructions on how to use them.
-Make sure Jupyter Notebooks is installed.
-You can find the parameters and their description of the specific experiments at the beginning of every script we mention here.
-The current default parameters are set such that the code can easily run on your local machine.
-To replicate the experiments you will find the parameter as well in the beginning of the respective script for the EIT experiments.
-The Experiments for the guillermo dataset have the default settings.
+The numbering corresponds to the specific sections and experiments in the master’s thesis.
+All results are saved in the `results` folder.
+There, you can find Jupyter Notebooks for visualization as well as instructions on how to use them.
+Make sure Jupyter Notebook is installed.

+You can find the parameters and their descriptions for each experiment at the beginning of every script mentioned here.
+The current default parameters are set so that the code can easily run on your local machine.
+To replicate the experiments, you will also find the parameters at the beginning of the respective scripts for the EIT experiments.
+The experiments for the Guillermo dataset use the default settings.

 ### Section 4.1 Replicating Reults from Machine Learning Applications: guillermo.py